iot-dsa-v2/dslink-java-iothub/README.md

 This section outlines the hierarchy of nodes defined by this link.

-- _RootNode_ - The root node of the link, has an action to add an IoT Hub to the view.
+- _MainNode_ - The root node of the link, has an action to add an IoT Hub to the view.
   - _IotHubNode_ - A node representing a specific IoT Hub.
     - _Local_ - Serves as the container for Local Device nodes.
       - _LocalDeviceNode_ - Represents a local device.